 What is great about these sessions is how willing people are to share what they know and to listen to whatever tips they can pick up.

 So why not be a host yourself?
 To help you find out if this is for you, come along to an Onboarding session next week.
-This won’t commit you to anything but you will be able to find out what it entails.
+This will not commit you to anything but you will be able to find out what it entails.

 Sign up for an onboarding session